-Irish lore credits the goddess Boann with creating the Boyne river in County Meath, but The Cooney family, who have more than forty years experience in the Irish alcohol industry, can be credited with creating the premium distillery named for her.
+Irish lore credits the goddess Boann with creating the Boyne river in County Meath, but the Cooney family, who have more than 40 years experience in the Irish alcohol industry, can be credited with creating the premium distillery named for her.

 Scottish master distiller John McDougall, purportedly the “the only man alive to have distilled all five types of Scotch whisky and also Irish whiskey,” advised and assisted in the establishment of the distillery which produces whiskey and gin in nano-copper pot stills from water sourced from the nearby Boyne Valley well.

 The Boann Distillery resumes a storied history of distilling in Drogheda as the first operational distillery in the area since the Preston brothers distillery closed in 1968.

 Under the watchful eyes of Michael Walsh, Ireland’s youngest head distiller at 29, Boann began distilling on December 13th 2019.